Art

 White artists make millions appropriating aesthetics from BIPOC artists whose work remains unseen and unfunded.

-• If we only ever look at the world through the eyes of straight white male artists, we’ll never see the whole picture.
-This in turn perpetuates the problem because it's hard to be what you cannot see.
+If we only ever look at the world through the eyes of straight white male artists, we’ll never see the whole picture — this perpetuates the problem because it's hard to be what you cannot see.

 Creative Development